Expanding Structural Markets for Wood

 Our three affiliated colleges – the OSU College of Forestry and College of Engineering and the University of Oregon College of Design – together house the highest concentration of expertise research related to advanced structural wood systems in the nation.

-The consortium will offer various levels of membership, based partly on company type and size.
-The benefits of various levels of membership will vary, but generally all members will have:
+The REACTS Consortium offers various levels of membership, based partly on company type and size.
+The number of voting shares associated with each level of membership varies, but all members enjoy:

 - Preferred access to world-leading research infrastructure and expertise